Everything you need to know about ‘Mary Poppins’ in London

 When did Mary Poppins premiere?

-The world premiere of Mary Poppins took place at Bristol Hippodrome, with performances from 15 Sept. - 6 Nov.
+The Mary Poppins took place at Bristol Hippodrome, with performances from 15 Sept. - 6 Nov.
 2004.
 A month after its regional run, the West End premiere of Mary Poppins opened at the Prince Edward Theatre from 15 Dec.
 2004, where it ran for over three years to Jan.
 12, 2008.

 Nearly two years after the London production, the Broadway premiere of Mary Poppins opened at the New Amsterdam Theatre from 16 Oct.
 2006, with West End cast members reprising their acclaimed performances in New York.
 Mary Poppins ran for longer than its West End original, closing on 3 Mar.
 2013.